-9 Describe any alternative dispute resolution (ADR) or settlement options available?
+9 Describe any alternative dispute resolution (ADR) or settlement options available.

-An internal objection against the tax authorities' assessment decision may be raised by the taxpayer in writing within 30 days (DBG 132 I and StHG 48 I).
+An internal objection against the tax authorities' assessment decision may be raised by the taxpayer in writing within 30 days.
 The objection is treated by the same tax authority.

 Swiss domestic tax legislation does not provide for alternative dispute resolution procedures.
-Settlements with regard to the taxable income, profits, wealth and capital are not permitted under Swiss law (see question 22); settlements may, however, be reached with the tax authorities with regard to the payment of taxes duly assessed and, in certain cases, in the context of a withdrawal of an objection.
+Settlements with regard to taxable income, profits, wealth and capital are not permitted under Swiss law.
+Settlements may, however, be reached with the tax authorities with regard to the payment of taxes duly assessed and, in certain cases, in the context of a withdrawal of an objection.

 Most of the Swiss double taxation agreements contain ADR mechanisms (competent authorities' agreement and mutual understanding procedures).
-Certain Swiss double taxation agreements contain arbitration clauses.
+Certain Swiss double-taxation agreements contain arbitration clauses.